Habichuelas Guisadas is one of the dishes that appear almost daily at the lunch table and is one of the tests of the competent Dominican home cook.

 - 2 cups of dry pinto, cranberry, or red kidney beans

 - 1 tablespoon of olive oil

 - 1 small red onion cut into four quarters

-- 4 sprigs of thyme (optional)
+- 4 sprigs of thyme or 1 tsp of dry thyme (optional)

 - 1/2 teaspoon of chopped fresh cilantro